ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 * [Nullarbor](https://github.com/tseemann/nullarbor)

 Which of these pipelines can read a bam file?
 To my knowledge, none of them!
-[Need help here: is this correct?]
 This is one area where we need to see more adaptation of bam files.

 ## Primary analysis